microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 *Note that indentation has been left for copy/paste purposes.
 If you have issues with the script check your indentation.

-**Important** - We have added some environment variables so we will need to edit our pipeline settings once more following the steps in the [Steps to create pipeline variables](#steps-to-create-pipeline-variables) section.
+##### Add deployment variables

-This time for step 3 we will add 3 new variables
+**Important** - We have added some environment variables.
+We will need to edit our pipeline settings once more following the [steps to create pipeline variables](#steps-to-create-pipeline-variables) section to add the three new variables below.

 - **name**: `environment.name`
   - **value**: <Dynamics 365 CE org name e.g. **contoso**.crm.dynamics.com, name only>